 In conclusion, I think there is evidence to suggest that some of the changes we have experienced in modern cities have affected our urban lives in a positive way, especially in terms of leisure time, commuting and safety.
 Overall, it is obvious that some of the changes concerning the life in urbanized areas could be quite negative in case of housing affordability and environmental issues.
 Yet, I am sure we do need to ensure these positive changes to be sustained and shared more in the future.

-Exercise 5.
+Exercise 6.
 Choose the correct heading for each paragraph.
+Put the paragraphs in the correct order.

 Advantages Introduction Conclusion Disadvantages